IBM-Cloud/kube-samples/ingress-examples/autoscale/README.md

     alb-autoscale-example-deployment   1/1     1            1           81s
     ```

-    * when the deployment is ready, please open the example application to generate some metrics for the `nginx_ingress_controller_requests_rate` custom metric.
-It can be reachable on the host that you defined in the `example-deployment/example-ingress.yaml` file, example output:
+    * when the deployment is ready, open the example application to generate some traffic so the `nginx_ingress_controller_requests_rate` metric has values.
+Use the host you defined in the `example-deployment/example-ingress.yaml` file, example output:

     ```json
     ➜ curl -s https://mydomain.com/ | jq .